 Perform the following steps to prepare the PC software environment for compiling and uploading the Simulator Interface firmware:

-Download and install the latest Arduino IDE package.
-At the time of writing this was version 1.6.12.
+Download and install the latest version of the Arduino “Legacy IDE” package.
+At the time of writing this was version 1.8.19.

 Start the IDE and open the program preferences by selecting File | Preferences.